James F. Boyce: Cottolene

 Boyce made his most notable discovery while working with cottonseed waste products.
 In an attempt to extract usable oils for the food industry in the 1890s, he focused on cottonseed oil, which was then of no practical use as a food supplement or additive for human consumption.
 Although never patented by his employer, Fairbank, he developed a novel industrial hydrogenation process (using nickel as a catalyst) that proved successful for use in food products and was considered a scientific breakthrough.

 Incorporating these advances into the limited cooking oils market at the time resulted in the Fairbank Company's creation of Cottolene, a product containing 90% vegetable fat and 10% beef suet.
 This quickly became a popular culinary replacement for lard, a substance that had been used in kitchens for centuries, but was known to be unhealthy.
 Cottolene dominated the vegetable cooking oil market until competitor Procter & Gamble unveiled Crisco in the early-20th-century.
 Packaged similarly—and also promoted with accompanying cookbooks just as the marketing for Cottolene had done—Crisco was composed entirely of vegetable oils, and became the preferred brand found in many kitchens of the day.

 Later life and legacy

-Boyce's nickle-catalyst hydrogenation procedure allowed its application (by the likes of French chemist and Nobel laureate, Paul Sabatier, and the manufacturing giant Procter & Gamble) in the commercial exploitation of vegetable oils and fats.
+Boyce's nickel-catalyst hydrogenation procedure allowed its application (by the likes of French chemist and Nobel laureate, Paul Sabatier, and the manufacturing giant Procter & Gamble) in the commercial exploitation of vegetable oils and fats.
 This led to the creation of such products as today's "oleomargarine" and vegetable shortening.

 Boyce retired from the N. K. Fairbank labs and took up growing fruit at Kemah, with hired hands doing most of the physical labor in the orchards.
 Around 1915 he assumed the position of president of the Chicago Glass Novelty Company, headquartered in Marion, Indiana.
 He held this post until his death.